-TOPQin and Han Dynasty (221 B.C to 220A.D.)
+Qin and Han Dynasty (221 B.C to 220A.D.)

 This period also saw the creation of another important book: Shanghanzabinglun.
-This was divided it into two parts called Shanghanlun and Jinkui yaolue.
+This was divided it into 2 parts called Shanghanlun and Jinkui yaolue.
 Shanghanlun laid a solid foundation for later Chinese medical science and Jinkui yaolue was the manual on treating mixed diseases.

-TOPJin Dynasty (265A.D-420)
+Jin Dynasty (265A.D-420)

-Maijing, the earliest Chinese volume that provides a specialized documentation of sphygmology (medical studies of the pulse), was written.
+Maijing, the earliest Chinese volume that provides specialized documentation of sphygmology (medical studies of the pulse), was written.

 This period also saw the creation of Zhenjiu Jayijing, a collection of works from ancient Zhenjing, Suwen, Mingtang kongxue zhenjiuzhiyao, which represents the earliest works on acupuncture found in China today.

-TOPNorthern and Southern Dynasties (420A.D-589)
+Northern and Southern Dynasties (420A.D-589)

 Liujuanziguiyifang was written.
-This book is an early work on surgery, which provides a complete summary of the surgical advances achieved up to the Jin Dynasty.
+This book is an early work on surgery which provides a complete summary of the surgical advances achieved up to the Jin Dynasty.

-TOPSui Dynasty (581A.D-618)
+Sui Dynasty (581A.D-618)

 Zhubingyuan huolun, the first Chinese medical work in which the causes and presentation of various diseases were recorded, was created.

-TOPTang Dynasty (618A.D-907)
+Tang Dynasty (618A.D-907)

-Hunagdi neijing suwen, a very useful and influential Chinese medical text was re-formatted and re-written.
+Hunagdi neijing suwen, a very useful and influential Chinese medical text, was re-formatted and re-written.

 133 different medicines were recorded in the medical works of Kaibao xinxiangding Bencao at this time.
-A year after it's publication, Lifang and others re-worked this book, expanding it to include a total of 983 Chinese medicines, and re-naming it "Kaobao Chongding Bencao".
+A year after its publication, Lifang and others re-worked this book, expanding it to include a total of 983 Chinese medicines and re-naming it Kaobao Chongding Bencao.

-Taiping shenghuifang was published by the central government of Song Dynasty and was mastered by the medical doctors.
+Taiping shenghuifang was published by the central government of the Song Dynasty and was mastered by the medical doctors.

-Tongren yuxue zhenjiu tujing summarized all of the the great acupuncture achievements before Song Dynasty and was published by the prefecture governments.
+Tongren yuxue zhenjiu tujing summarized all of the great acupuncture achievements before the Song Dynasty and was published by the prefecture governments.

 Shanghan zongbinglun re-interpreted the theories in Zhang Zhongjing's Shanghan zabinglun and refreshed the text in the Song Dynasty.
 The resulting text went on to become a famous medical work on typhoid fever (also known as military fever).